whiteinge/ok.sh/README.md

 Positional arguments

 * filename : `$1`
-  The full name of the file, with exension.
+  The full name of the file, with extension.

 ### _get_confirm